Memories of Overdevelopment: Reception

+The film received critical attention for its formal experimentation, narrative ambition, and exploration of exile, memory, and identity.
+At the film's premiere at the Sundance Film Festival, programmer Shari Frilot described it in Filmmaker Magazine as “one of those films that was simply born from the head of Zeus, like fully formed.”

-Memorias del Desarrollo received almost unanimous positive reviews throughout its Film Festival run.
-An initial negative review by Variety’s Robert Koehler described the film as “an unfortunate follow up to Tomas Gutierrez Alea’s masterpiece.”
-Subsequently James Greenberg from Hollywood Reporter considered it “Thoughtful and cinematically bold... an affecting portrait of modern man becoming more and more isolated from a world he helped to create.”
-Bérénice Reynaud at Senses of Cinema wrote “Coyula ups the ante by over-compositing the image and saturating the colors, creating a complex kaleidoscope, which in turns dictates the editing of the sequences in a kinetic, non-linear way.
-Paralleling free association, the structure blurs the lines between actual events, fake memories, projections, irritation at American pop culture, political anger, rambling and resentments… These techniques allow Coyula to further destabilize his character, to create a palpable tension between the film and Desnoes’ text, and to eventually reappropriate (or salvage) his trajectory in exile.”
-Latin American Film Scholar Michael Chanan declared it “A dazzling and disconcerting work of great bravado… A paradigm for a new digital cinema beholden to no orthodoxy.”
-Orlando Luis Pardo lazo's review at Diario de Cuba summarized the film as “A memorable moment in the Cuban Arts”.
-Cinema Without Border’s critic Robin Menken chose it as the Best Film of 2010.
-The International Film Guide described it in its 2011 survey as “One of the best films Cuba has produced”.
+An initial negative review by Robert Koehler of Variety called it “an unfortunate follow-up to Tomas Gutierrez Alea’s masterpiece.”
+Subsequently James Greenberg from The Hollywood Reporter considered it “thoughtful and cinematically bold” and "an affecting portrait of modern man becoming more and more isolated from a world he helped to create.”
+Bérénice Reynaud, writing for Senses of Cinema, compared the film with Memories of Underdevelopment and wrote that “Coyula raises the stakes through an over-composition of the image and a saturation of colors, creating a complex kaleidoscope that, in turn, determines the editing of the sequences in a kinetic and non-linear manner.”
+She also observed that “the structure blurs the boundaries between real events, false memories, projections, irritation with American popular culture, political anger, digressions and resentments.”
+According to Reynaud, these visual strategies further “destabilize” the protagonist, creating “a palpable tension between the film and Desnoes's text.”
+Film historian Michael Chanan described the film as “a dazzling and disconcerting work of great bravado.”
+He also noted that, although at times the film appeared “overwhelmed by its own excess,” it represented “a paradigm for a new digital cinema that owes nothing to any orthodoxy.”
+Robin Menken, writing for Cinema Without Borders, described the film as one that "weaves past and present, personal and historical events in a cascade of images that cut to the heart of modern alienation."